react-native-tvos/react-native-tvos/README.md

 To opt-out from the New Architecture:

-- _Expo apps_: RN 0.76 will be supported in SDK 52, where you should use the [`newArchEnabled` property of the Expo config](https://docs.expo.dev/versions/unversioned/config/app/#newarchenabled).
+- _Expo apps_: RN 0.76 will be supported in SDK 52.
+See the [SDK 52 beta release notes](https://expo.dev/changelog/2024/10-24-sdk-52-beta) for more information on new arch support in Expo.

 - _Apple TV_: You can reinstall the dependencies by running the command: